Home Ā» Wellness Ā» 7 Ways to Eat More Greens that Aren’t Salad

 Last up, but certainly not least, let’s talk about adding greens to dessert.
 Now I know it sounds a little out there, but it’s actually really great.
 I have two favorite ways to add greens to my desserts:

 Classic flavors like mint chip and pistachio often use food coloring to get that vibrant green color.
 But here’s the thing, food coloring really isn’t necessary.
-Instead, trying adding spinach to the ice cream base – it will give you the color, won’t change the flavor AND it will be good for you!
+Instead, trying adding spinach to the ice cream base – it will give you the color, won’t change the flavor!

 Okay, okay.
 I know.
 Brownies with greens?
 Don’t knock it until you try it, my friend.
 These brownies, in particular, are delicious and you would NEVER know there was kale inside.
 They’re fudgy, chocolatey and oh so tasty.